aws-samples/step-functions-workflows-collection/categorization-state-machine/README.md

 - Enter the desired AWS Region
 - Allow SAM CLI to create IAM roles with the required permissions.

-Once you have run sam deploy --guided mode once and saved arguments to a configuration file (samconfig.toml), you can use sam deploy in future to use these defaults.
+Once you have run `sam deploy --guided` once and saved arguments to a configuration file (for exmaple `samconfig.toml`), you can use `sam deploy` in future to use these defaults.

 7. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.